slsa-framework/slsa-proposals/0006/README.md

 ### Build every version branch separately

-Git branches is the way to manage versioned specifications.
+Git branches are the way to manage versioned specifications.
 Versioned files of each specification are stored in their own branch.
 Additionally, every branch also contains a full set of style, template, and Jekyll related files. `main` contains unversioned files that are shared across versions.